 Ocado wins back middle classes after price cuts - latest updates

-Ocado Retail’s revenues increased as the online retailer won back the middle classes following a series of price cuts.
+Ocado’s joint grocery venture with Marks & Spencer boosted revenues as the online retailer won back the middle classes following a series of price cuts.

-The company recorded a 7.2pc increase in sales to £569.6m in the third quarter despite the number of items in its average basket slipping from 45 to 44 compared to the same three months last year.
+Ocado Retail recorded a 7.2pc increase in sales to £569.6m in the third quarter despite the number of items in its average basket slipping from 45 to 44 compared to the same three months last year.
 Average orders per week on Ocado.com grew 1.9pc to 381,000,

 It follows a series of price cuts on items like kale, avocados and organic vegetables as it battles to win back market share.